Stonefields School A-Z

 Starting school is an important milestone in the life of a child.
 It is a time of change and adjustment both on the part of the child and of his/her parents.

-Once your child is enrolled, and before they are due to start school, we will send you an email advising you of the dates of the 4 pre-school orientation visits which both children and parents are invited to attend.
+Once your child is enrolled, and before they are due to start school, we will send you an email advising you of the dates of the four pre-school orientation visits which both children and parents are invited to attend.
 These will help you and your child see what happens at school and makes the initial adjustment easier.
-These will be held from 8:30 am - 9:30 am in the term prior to your child starting school.
+These will be held from 9.15 am - 10.15 am in the term prior to your child starting school.
 If further visits are required, the New Entrant teachers will talk to you.
 During these visits, there is the opportunity to participate in the learning alongside your child, meet an Associate Principal and get a tour of the school.

 All children stay until 3.00pm from the day they start school.